dm4rnde/StockPriceOverviewAppl/README.md

 <br>

+Below can be helpful in case program does not start/work.

-About specifics (that program was created with):
+Specifics that program was created with:
 - Python 3.6.2
 - tkinter 8.5
 - googlefinance (0.7) [package]